team-telnyx/telnyx-webrtc-android/README.md

             </p>

+ ## Using Jetpack Compose?
+ Have a look at our Jetpack Compose reference application [here](https://github.com/team-telnyx/Telnyx-Android-Jetpack-Compose-WebRTC-Sample)

 ## SIP Credentials
 In order to start making and receiving calls using the TelnyxRTC SDK you will need to get SIP Credentials: